DarrenChanYuHao/Computational-Design-Thinking-Projects/README.md

 Design projects done during the course period of Computational Design Thinking in Singapore University of Design and Technology

-Projects are done in Rhino3d and Grasshopper, accompanied by a powerpoint to showcase to explain the design thinking behind it
+Projects are done in Rhino3d using only Grasshopper, accompanied by a powerpoint to showcase to explain the design thinking behind it

 **Assignment 1 Example Images:**